Receiving your results

 If you’ve met your offer, then congratulations – there’s nothing more you need to do at this stage if UCAS Track has confirmed that your offer has been met.

-What happens if I get a lower grade than expected/don’t meet my entry requirements?
+What happens if I get a lower grade than expected or don’t meet my entry requirements?

-It would depend on the difference between your expected and obtained grades.
-This would be the case only for those who have us as their firm choice.
+This depends on the difference between your expected and obtained grades.
+We will only reconsider applicants who have us as their firm choice.

 Could I defer my entry to the following academic year if I don’t want to join this year?